 Once wines have recovered from shipment, they are organized by variety/style, such as a Bordeaux-style blend or Cabernet Sauvignon.
 I do not sort wines by any other factor.
 When tasting, I am unaware of: producer, vintage, appellation, and price.
 This is to remove the possibility of bias that this awareness might bring.

-Capsules are stripped from the wines, corks are recycled.
+Capsules are stripped from the wines.
 The wines are then placed in opaque bags prior to evaluation to obscure identifying information.